jupyter/notebook/CONTRIBUTING.md

 pre-commit run
 ```

-which should run any autoformatting on your code
+Which should run any autoformatting on your code
-and tell you about any errors it couldn't fix automatically.
+and tell you about any errors that it couldn't fix automatically.
 You may also install [black integration](https://github.com/psf/black#editor-integration)
 into your text editor to format code automatically.